-Each member of the Committee will examine each Proposal to determine if its contents satisfy minimum submittal requirements.
+Each member of the Committee will examine each Proposal in detail to measure its contents against the evaluation factors and assign a score to each factor.
 The Committee will then meet and formulate its collective conclusions.
-The Committee must discuss significant variations in their evaluations or assessments of technical merit and resolve discrepancies or fully explain them.
-The Committee will assign a Pass/Fail score for each Technical Proposal by consensus.
+The Committee must discuss significant variations in evaluator's scores or assessments of technical merit and resolve discrepancies or fully explain them.
+The Committee will assign the final score for each Technical Proposal by consensus.

 The Proposer may be deemed non-responsive if all fully-completed required forms are not included in the Technical Proposal Appendices.
-SCDOT may, but is not required, to seek omitted required forms prior to evaluation.
-If the Proposer does not provide the omitted forms in the time allotted by SCDOT, the Proposer shall be deemed nonresponsive.
+SCDOT may, but is not required to, seek omitted required forms prior to evaluation.
+If the Proposer does not provide the omitted forms in the time allotted by SCDOT, the Proposer shall be deemed non-responsive.